Women in STEM: Representation of women worldwide

-UNESCO, among other agencies including the European Commission and The Association of Academies and Societies of Sciences in Asia (AASSA), have been outspoken about the underrepresentation of women in STEM fields globally.
+UNESCO, among other agencies including the European Commission and The Association of Academies and Societies of Sciences in Asia (AASSA), has been outspoken about the underrepresentation of women in STEM fields globally.

 Despite their efforts to compile and interpret comparative statistics, it is necessary to exercise caution.
-Ann Hibner Koblitz has commented on the obstacles regarding the making of meaningful statistical comparisons between countries:
+Ann Hibner Koblitz has commented on the obstacles to making meaningful statistical comparisons between countries:

 For a variety of reasons, it is difficult to obtain reliable data on international comparisons of women in STEM fields.
 Aggregate figures do not tell us much, especially since terminology describing educational levels, content of majors, job categories, and other markers varies from country to country.

 Even when different countries use the same definitions of terms, the social significance of the categories may differ considerably.
 Koblitz remarks:

 It is not possible to use the same indicators to determine the situation in every country.
 The significant statistic might be the percentage of women teaching at the university level.
-But it might also be the proportion of women at research institutes and academies of sciences (and at what level), or the percentage of women who publish (or who publish in foreign as opposed to domestic journals), or the proportion of women who go abroad for conferences, post-graduate study, and so on, or the percentage of women awarded grants by national and international funding agencies.
+But it might also be the proportion of women at research institutes and academies of sciences (and at what level), or the percentage of women who publish (or who publish in foreign as opposed to domestic journals), or the proportion of women who go abroad for conferences, postgraduate study, and so on, or the percentage of women awarded grants by national and international funding agencies.
 Indices can have different meanings in different countries, and the prestige of various positions and honors can vary considerably.